theraimzhanov/Relaxify/README.md

 # 🌸 Relaxify — Beauty & Skincare Shopping App

 Relaxify is a modern and elegant **beauty-shopping Android app** designed to make skincare simple, enjoyable, and personalized.
 Browse premium creams, serums, gels, and cosmetic brands — all in one beautiful experience.
+This project made by Nau students
 ---

 ## 🛠 Built With